rafaelmm82/learning/sbtc-django/README.md

 <Started on 07/03/2019> - URLs and Forms
 <Finished on 11/03>

-A realy import thing here is the importance given to the test development practice.
+A really import thing here is the importance given to the test development practice.
 Every peace of new code on views and url scripts the author make a correlated test.
 The URL patterns was also detailed during this third part of the tutorial.

 It also talked about Reusable Templates.
 I continuing in the tutorial with the forms content.
 The csrf_token to dealing with forms is interesting also.
 The wrong (manual way) and te right way (builtin app) was clarifing.
 The test procedures became bigger but also important.